michaeljfazio/ripple-stats-collector/README.md

 ```

 Note that the body signature is specified by the 'Digest' header and follows the format
 ECDSA=SIGNATURE.
-This is easily extracted and verified by the proxy service.
+THe actual payload is first converted to base64 before being passed to
+the validator-keys tool for signing.
+The receiving proxy must take this into account when
+verifiying the signature.